project-hatohol/HAPI-2.0-Specification/en/README.md

 Hatohol Arm Plugin Interface (HAPI) 2.0 is the protocol for information exchange between Hatohol server and Monitoring server plugins.
 It is based on JSON-PRC, defines its own methods and types, and provides a typical operation sequence.

-The following figure expresses the above overview.
+The following figure depicts the above overview.

 ![overview](../hapi_overview.png)